Diseases & Conditions

 - Within the epineurium, the nerve fibers are grouped into several cables called fascicles.
 These long groups of nerve fibers are surrounded by another protective layer called perineurium.

-- The individual nerve fibers are made up of a very specialized part of a cell called an axon — which allow cells to communicate with one another via electrical signaling — and covered by a final protective layer called endoneurium.
+- The individual nerve fibers are made up of a very specialized part of a cell called an axon — which allows cells to communicate with one another via electrical signaling — and covered by a final protective layer called endoneurium.
 Injury to this complex inner structure can result in disruption of the signal and dysfunction of the nerve.

 Cause